Updated July 5, 2022

 Burnout is a term used when you are emotionally physically and mentally exhausted from prolonged exposure to workplace stress.
-It leaves healthcare workers feeling overwhelmed, reduces their motivation, and it leaves them unable to perform their job duties properly.
+It leaves healthcare workers feeling overwhelmed, reduces their motivation, and makes them unable to perform their job duties properly.

-Healthcare workers are true heroes they save their patients’ lives every day.
-They always strive to do their best to help their patients by making them feel comfortable and feel better by treating their medical issues.
-But some patients may be complicated to deal with and can add more stress to the healthcare worker.
+Healthcare workers are true heroes.
+They save their patients’ lives every day and they always strive to do their best to help their patients by making them feel comfortable and feel better by treating their medical issues.
+However, some patients may be complicated to deal with and can add more stress to healthcare workers.

-Healthcare burnout may vary from one worker to another, it is important to identify burnout symptoms so it doesn’t get dismissed as stress and anxiety.
+While burnout is not necessarily a diagnosable psychological disorder, it does not mean it should not be taken into account and treated seriously.
+Another point is that burnout may vary from one person to another, so it is important to identify its symptoms so it doesn’t get dismissed as stress and anxiety.

-Healthcare burnout can be demonstrated through the worker’s attitudes and actions showing that they don’t want to work anymore, physical and emotional exhaustion, and sleep deprivation.
+In the case of nurses and other healthcare workers, burnout can be demonstrated through the identification of attitudes and actions such as not wanting to work anymore, feeling physical and emotional exhaustion, sleep deprivation, and more.

-When you spot one or more of these burnout signs and symptoms in a co-worker or yourself you may brush them off as anxiety or as a result of temporary stress, but if these symptoms last more than a week, it is more likely to consider it burnout.
-You have to pay attention and observe the symptoms and signs and take action to address the burnout before it gets worse.
+If you spot one or more of these burnout signs and symptoms in a co-worker or yourself, you may brush them off as anxiety or as a result of temporary stress, but if these symptoms last more than a week, you should pay further attention, as it is more likely to be burnout.

 To prevent and reduce burnout from threatening workers' happiness and productivity, it is important for healthcare organizations and healthcare professionals to recognize burnout and invest in solutions by taking the best approach and making major changes.

-Helpful changes that can prevent healthcare workers from burnout are:
+Helpful changes that can prevent healthcare workers, like nurses and PSWs, from burnout are: